ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 Welcome back, Chill Champions!!
 Well... not really.

 This month's second Popular Playcounts pick leans into the emotional side, as aishiteiru- and kelinimo bring on the tears with their take on Cyberpunk's "I Really Want to Stay at Your House".
-Let the music guide you through a simple yet enchanting track, where the notes seem to dance across your screen - pulling you along, measure by measure, chord by chord.
+Let the music guide you through a simple yet enchanting track, where the notes seem to dance across your screen — pulling you along, measure by measure, chord by chord.

-Sometimes, it's worth stepping away from the skillcap to explore the other experiences osu! has to offer.
+Sometimes, it's worth stepping away from the skill cap to explore the other experiences osu! has to offer.

 Let's vote yes!